rush4ratio/contract_awards_ppoa/README.md

 ## Scraping with Python
 ======
 This a Python 2-only repo.
 Use `python contract_awards.py` in the command line.
 Trivial to do if you have a Linux variant.
-Otherwise, if you are a Windows 10 user, don't despair, look at [Bash on Ubuntu on Windows]("https://msdn.microsoft.com/en-us/commandline/wsl/install_guide")
+Otherwise, if you are a Windows 10 user, don't despair, see [Bash on Ubuntu on Windows]("https://msdn.microsoft.com/en-us/commandline/wsl/install_guide")

 ### Python libraries needed to be installed via pip

-..+ Beutiful Soup
++ Beutiful Soup

 ## Scraping directly through the command line
 ======